CommonRoad/commonroad-scenario-designer/docs/source/sumo.rst

 Implementation Details
 **************
-SUMO is a microscopic traffic simulator which is able to simulate traffic participants, given a road network in it's own graph like format of nodes and edges.
-Nodes represent ends of edges or other fixed position objects (eg. traffic signs) and are connected by edges.
+In SUMO, nodes represent ends of edges or other fixed position objects (eg. traffic signs) and are connected by edges.
 Each edge in turn can consist of multiple lanes.
 Realistic traffic constrains such as traffic lights and partially traffic signs can also be modelled.
 Additionally it provides the capability to simulate multiple types of traffic participants and interactions between them.
 Optionally trips for pedestrians and vehicles from one edge in the network to another can be automatically generated.
 SUMO also provides a set of tools for programmatically interacting with a network, namely NETEDIT.

-The main module of the converter is in ``crdesigner/conversion/sumo_map/cr2sumo/converter.py``.
+The main module of the converter is in ``crdesigner/map_conversion/sumo_map/cr2sumo/converter.py``.
 Here, a CommonRoad Scenario is converted to its representation as a SUMO Net.
 This SUMO Net is then used as the specification for simulating vehicles with SUMO.